dansasser/SIM-ONE/case-studies/DUEL_CHANNEL_SEMANTIC_FINGERPRINT_SHAPING.md

 ---

-Here’s the **tightened Section 8.4** with a one‑line addition so it closes by explicitly naming **training ingestion** alongside retrieval reinforcement:

----

 ### **8.4 Looking Ahead**

 As AI retrieval systems mature, **semantic fingerprint shaping** will likely become an intentional discipline — part brand strategy, part AI‑era influence management, and part information security.